jack-broadway/vyos-module-tailscale/README.md

 A module for adding tailscale functionality to Vyos.
 To be used with [vyos-modular](https://github.com/jack-broadway/vyos-modular)

+## Branch: Equuleus

+This is the branch for building equuleus.
+For other supported vyos versions, please check the branch list

 # Usage

 Add this to your vyos-modular config